oplS16projects/Mathletes/README.md

 ####Rajia

 Rajia's favorite part of this project was creating the list-of problems and writing a procedure to change the operands.
-The procedure, set-operands-for-new-problem is called when the user submits a problem.
+The procedure set-operands-for-new-problem is called when the user submits a problem.
 It is used to change the operands in order to create a new problem.
 The reason Rajia really liked this snippet of code is because it demonstrated a lot of valuable principles learned through out the semester.
 At first, Rajia did not feel comfortable with manipulating lists and finding values inside of them.
 However, writing this procedure showed that all the extra time she spent practicing manipulating lists was time well spent!
 This snippet of code uses recursion, counters, conditionals, car , cdr and the = operator.

 ```scheme